 The purpose of this course is to give the student a working knowledge of this primary language of the Old Testament.
-A modified form of the inductive method introduces the student to the basic linguistic phenomena of Biblical Hebrew as they are met in their natural setting in the Hebrew Old Testament.
-Three hours.
+A modified form of the inductive method introduces the student to the basic linguistic phenomena of Biblical Hebrew as they are met in their natural setting in the Hebrew Old Testament is Four hours.

-504. INTRODUCTORY HEBREW
+504. INTRODUCTORY HEBREW SYNTAX AND EXEGESIS

-The second semester portion of this course is used to develop facility in using Hebrew grammar and syntax by the systematic organization of these principles and by their application while reading extended portions of Genesis.
-Three hours.
+The second semester portion of this course is used to develop facility in using Hebrew grammar and syntax by the systematic organization of these principles.
+Selected Old Testament Hebrew passages of graded difficulty are studied with the purpose of establishing sound exceptical habits.
+Advanced grammar and syntax will be considered as they affect exceptical problems encountered.
+Text: A Survey of Syntax in the Hebrew Old Testament by Watts.
+Four hours.

-505. INTRODUCTION TO EXEGESIS
+505. EXEGESIS OF PSALMS